 Any forward-looking statements we make are based on our current plans, intentions, objectives, goals, targets, strategies, hopes, beliefs, projections and expectations, as well as assumptions made by and information currently available to management.
 Forward-looking statements are not guarantees of future performance or events, but are subject to and qualified by substantial risks, uncertainties and other factors, which are difficult to predict and are often beyond our control.
 Forward-looking statements will be affected by assumptions and expectations we might make that do not materialize or that prove to be incorrect and by known and unknown risks, uncertainties and other factors that could cause actual results to differ materially from those expressed, anticipated or implied by such forward-looking statements.
-These risks, uncertainties and other factors include, but are not limited to, those described in "Item 1A.
-Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2017, filed on April 2, 2018, as well as other risks, uncertainties and factors discussed elsewhere in this report, in documents that we include as exhibits to or incorporate by reference in this report, and in other reports and documents we from time to time file with or furnish to the SEC.
+These risks, uncertainties and other factors' of our Annual Report on Form 10-K for the year ended December 31, 2017, filed on April 2, 2018, as well as other risks, uncertainties and factors discussed elsewhere in this report, in documents that we include as exhibits to or incorporate by reference in this report, and in other reports and documents we from time to time file with or furnish to the SEC.
 In light of these risks and uncertainties, you are cautioned not to place undue reliance on any forward-looking statements that we make.